GetPageSpeed/nginx-extras-docs/docs/lua/dns.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-dns [v0.22](https://github.com/openresty/lua-resty-dns/releases/tag/v0.22){target=_blank} released on Apr 30 2021.
+This document describes lua-resty-dns [v0.23](https://github.com/openresty/lua-resty-dns/releases/tag/v0.23){target=_blank} released on Aug 06 2023.

 <hr />